ebelingbarros/Brazilian-Music-Prediction/README.md

 ## The project
 In this project, a music predictor for musics from Spotify playlists for Braziliam music is developed building on an unsupervised Machine Learning model.
-Playlist information from Spotify's is gathered for four musical genres (Sertanejo, Funk, Pagode, Pop), and is used as input for an unsupervised Klearn machine learning modelling.
+Playlist information from Spotify's is gathered for four musical genres (Sertanejo, Funk, Pagode, Pop), and is used as input for an unsupervised Klearn machine learning model.
 Building on 8 features from Spotify registered songs (danceability,	energy,	loudness,	speechiness,	acousticness,	instrumentalness,	liveness and valence) plus a genre dummy, 20 clusters are generated.
 This input is transformed into a .csv file that is used as data for a music predictor.
 In what follows the files generated throughout the process and some insights drawn from graphs are presented, one of which from Tableau.

 ## The files